michelangelo sabatino

 CoA_Sabatino_Page_1.jpg

-Michelangelo Sabatino is a publicly engaged historian, curator, and preservationist.
-He is Professor of Architectural History and Preservation in the College of Architecture, Illinois Institute of Technology where he currently directs the PhD program in architecture and is the inaugural John Vinci Distinguished Research Fellow.
-He trained as an architect, preservationist, and architecture-art-design historian.
-As an educator, academic administrator, curator, and award-winning scholar, Sabatino contributes to shaping discourse and practice in the Americas and beyond.
+Michelangelo Sabatino PhD is a publicly engaged historian, curator, and preservationist.
+He is Professor of Architectural History and Hertiage in the College of Architecture, Illinois Institute of Technology where he currently directs the PhD program in architecture and is the inaugural John Vinci Distinguished Research Fellow.
 Between 2017–19 Professor Sabatino served as interim dean for the College of Architecture of IIT and held the Rowe Family Endowed Dean Chair.
-Sabatino offers seminars and lecture courses that explore diverse topics ranging from “Modern Architecture and Landscape as Cultural Heritage” and “Modern Architecture and Photography,” to “Global Modernisms.”
 He lectures widely about modern and contemporary architecture and design, participates in juries, and has served on a number of editorial and not-for-profit organization boards in Europe and the Americas ranging from the Society of Architectural Historians to Docomomo International / US

 Sabatino studied at universities in Canada, Italy, and the United States of America.
-He earned a Laurea in Architecture at the Università IUAV di Venezia and a doctorate in the Department of Fine Art, University of Toronto, and held a post-doctoral fellowship in the Department of History of Art + Architecture, Harvard University.
+He earned professional degree in architecture (Laurea in Architecture) at the Università IUAV di Venezia) and a doctorate in the Department of Fine Art, University of Toronto, and held a post-doctoral fellowship in the Department of History of Art + Architecture, Harvard University.
 Sabatino taught history and theory of architecture at Yale University and the University of Houston before his appointment to IIT.
 He has been a visiting scholar and professor at I Tatti, Harvard University’s Center for Italian Renaissance StudiesCanadian Centre for Architecture in Montréal, The MacDowell Colony, the Georgia O’Keefe Museum Research Center, and The Newberry Library.
 Sabatino received grants ranging from the Graham Foundation to the Mellon Foundation.

 In the academy as well as in the community of Chicago, Sabatino is leader who values multidisciplinary collaboration.
 During Sabatino’s interim deanship at IIT he raised enrollment, rankings, and inaugurated a number of special initiatives, including a student-run Art X Architecture Gallery, an annual Shapeshift–Bauhaus 100 design festival in collaboration with the Institute of Design, an award-winning journal Prometheus: Journal of the PhD Program in Architecture, and an annual gospel holiday concert aimed at building community and support for the National Museum of Gospel Music to be realized in Bronzeville in proximity to S. R. Crown Hall and the IIT campus.